 Horses are a new breed to Farming Simulator 19.
 All in all, you can have 16 of them on your farm.
 Unlike pigs, cows, and sheep your horses won’t reproduce.
 But through good care, plenty of water and oats, and training, they’ll eventually become valuable Five Star Horses.
 The horses come in 8 color variations.
 And, yes, you’ll be able to ride them…

 Then there’s the farm dog.
 Also, an FS19 first.
 It will follow you and come when called.
 It will be your best friend in FS19.

 Farming Simulator 19 vehicles will have … (wait for it) … Gearboxes!
-Comment from Lisertan on Discord:
+Or maybe not!
+Remember this statement from Lisertan on Discord earlier this year?

 - When buying stuff from the shop, you’ll get a 3D preview of the machinery.
 Any configuration changes will show as well, prior to buying.